-General Annual Grant: Income received from the ESFA to cover the normal running costs of the Academy.
+General Annual Grant: Income received from the ESFA to cover the normal running costs of the Academy Trust.

-Under the funding agreement with the Secretary of State, the academy was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2022.
+Under the funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2023.

-Other DFE/ESFA grants: This includes the pupil premium, UIFSM, sports funding grant, teachers pay grant, teachers pension grant, COVID-19 catch up grant, supplementary grant, recovery premium, National tutoring grant and mass testing grant.
+Other DFE/ESFA grants: This includes the pupil premium, UIFSM, sports funding grant, teachers pay grant, teachers pension grant, COVID-19 catch up grant, supplementary grant, recovery premium, National tutoring grant, Mainstream Schools Additional grant, mental health and wellbeing, Ukraine refugee grant and mass testing grant.